ibm-cloud-docs/vpc/block_storage_vpc_s2s_auth.md

 1. From the side panel, select **Authorizations**.
 1. On the **Manage authorizations** page, click **Create**.
 1. In the **Source** section, select the **Source account**.
-   - If the goal is to allow the use of a CRK from another account, select **Specific account** and enter the 32-character-long account ID.
+   - If the goal is to allow the use of a CRK by another account, select **Specific account** and enter the 32-character-long account ID.
 Then, click **Next**.
    - Otherwise, select **This account**.
 Then, click **Next**.
 1. For the source service, select **VPC Infrastructure Services** from the list.
 Click **Next**.
    1. Select the scope by clicking **Specific resources**.